 Submit a SOPHAS application (www.sophas.org) and required fee (click here to review information regarding SOPHAS fees and fee waivers).
 The documentation identified in the ‘Admission Requirements’ section must be submitted in SOPHAS.

 STEP 2: SUPPLEMENTAL APPLICATION

 Applicants to the OU Hudson College of Public Health are required to submit a supplemental application and fee.
 The supplemental application is available via the OU Health Sciences Center website at: https://apps.ouhsc.edu/admissions/.
+Please note that the MS Health Promotion Sciences program will be listed under "Graduate College" in the online application (MS & PhD programs are listed under "Graduate College' but are taught by the Hudson College of Public Health).
 Applicants must select the same program(s) in the supplemental application as they did in the SOPHAS application.